 - Solar lease vs. purchase: Buying your solar system generally leads to the best return on investment over time in terms of cost savings and tax benefits, but you need upfront capital and the ability to fully monetize any Federal or state solar tax incentives.
 Not all businesses are able to do this.
 For those organizations, leasing may be the right option.

 When you buy your system, you are entitled to the full benefit of the federal ITC, accelerated tax depreciation and any other incentives available in your state or region.
-With an operating lease, you do not directly benefit from the ITC, though you will probably see pass-through savings in the form of lower monthly payments.
+With an operating lease, you do not directly benefit from the ITC, although you will probably see pass-through savings in the form of lower monthly payments.

 In contrast, leases are a “pure” form of financing and require a fixed rental payment, regardless of how much energy the system produces.

 Leasing is one of several commercial solar financing options.
 Weigh the pros and cons of solar leases carefully against your organization’s needs and priorities before deciding whether leasing is right for you.
 Then evaluate several lease options to ensure you find one that best suits your business for years to come.